 Randy Norton (Tenor)

 Music has played a huge part in Randy’s life for as long as he can remember.
-In elementary and high school he played trombone in the concert and stage bands and sang in the school choir.
-He was a regular in the cast of his high school musicals, often providing the ‘comic relief’, a role he has maintained with flair in our Grace Notes family!
+In elementary and high school he sang in the school choir and was a regular in the cast of his high school musicals, often providing the ‘comic relief’, a role he has maintained with flair in our Grace Notes family!

-‘Mr. Furnace’ (as he is known by his friends) has become a household name in Niagara and surrounding areas, as over the past 36 yrs.
+‘Mr. Furnace’ (as he is known by his friends) has become a household name in Niagara and surrounding areas, as over the past 40 yrs.
 Randy has built a successful career as the General Manager for the heating and air conditioning company of the same name.
-Locally, Randy’s is an instantly recognizable voice, having used his God given talents to both write copy and perform jingles for the company’s radio and TV commercials.

 Family times at home or the cottage, a great Sabres game and traveling are favourite pastimes for Randy and his wife Susan.
-Along with their four adult children, two ‘kids in law’ and furry friend ‘Stella’, they anxiously await the birth of their first grandchild!
+Along with their four adult children, two ‘kids in law’ and three granddaughters, they anxiously await the birth of their fourth grandchild!

 'I've learned that people will forget